Sciance-Inc/core.dashboards_store/tooling/docs/content/en/index.md

 ---

 #title
-Helping children, one dashboard at the time.
+The shared dashboard platform for Quebec's school service centre network.

 #description
+A shared library of dashboards for Quebec's school service centres.
 Write SQL in [dbt](https://docs.getdbt.com/), get a dockerized ETL with [Docker](https://www.docker.com/) and leverage your data warehouse with [Power BI](https://powerbi.microsoft.com/).

 #extra
   ::list